Canadian Indian residential school system: Government involvement

 Despite the shift in policy from educational assimilation to integration, the removal of Indigenous children from their families by state officials continued through much of the 1960s and 70s.
 The removals were the result of the 1951 addition of section 88 of the Indian Act, which allowed for the application of provincial laws to Indigenous peoples living on reserves in instances where federal laws were not in place.
 The change included the monitoring of child welfare.
 With no requirement for specialized training regarding the traditions or lifestyles of the communities they entered, provincial officials assessed the welfare of Indigenous children based on Euro-Canadian values that, for example, deemed traditional diets of game, fish and berries insufficient and grounds for taking children into custody.
 This period resulted in the widespread removal of Indigenous children from their traditional communities, first termed the Sixties Scoop by Patrick Johnston, the author of the 1983 report Native Children and the Child Welfare System.
 Often taken without the consent of their parents or community elders, some children were placed in state-run child welfare facilities, increasingly operated in former residential schools, while others were fostered or placed up for adoption by predominantly non-Indigenous families throughout Canada and the United States.
 While the Indian and Northern Affairs estimates that 11,132 children were adopted between 1960 and 1990, the actual number may be as high as 20,000.

-In 1969, after years of sharing power with churches, the DIA took sole control of the residential school system.
-The last federally-funded residential school, Kivalliq Hall in Rankin Inlet, closed in 1997.
+In 1969, after years of sharing power with churches, the Department of Indian Affairs took sole control of the residential school system and established community advisory boards.
+In response to a protest at Blue Quills residential school in 1970, the Department transferred control of some schools to their communities, but others continued to be operated by government until Kivalliq Hall closed in 1997.

 Residential schools operated in every Canadian province and territory with the exception of New Brunswick and Prince Edward Island.
 It is estimated that the number of residential schools reached its peak in the early 1930s with 80 schools and more than 17,000 enrolled students.
 About 150,000 children are believed to have attended a residential school over the course of the system's existence.